Emmanuel Macron Elected Next President of France

 White House press secretary Sean Spicer released a more formal statement via email a short time later saying, “We congratulate President-elect Macron and the people of France on their successful presidential election.
 We look forward to working with the new President and continuing our close cooperation with the French government.”

-The decisive victory by the 39-year-old investment banker, who served for two years as economy minister, appears also to have end the dominance of France’s mainstream political parties.
+The decisive victory by the 39-year-old investment banker, who served for two years as economy minister, appears also to have ended the dominance of France’s mainstream political parties.

 France’s Interior ministry said Sunday’s turnout was lower than the last two French national elections.